varJATIN/orionpax00.github.io/experience.md

 ### Experience in  Machine learning, Linux architecture, Shell Scripts, and Development.
+* **PPI**
+  * objective of the project was to predict the interations of protein of any pathogen with Human Proteins
-* I designed and developed a closest protein prediction algorithm which finds the most similar protein for the query protein from the HPRD [Human Protein Reference Database].
+  * I designed and developed a closest protein prediction algorithm which finds the most similar protein for the query protein from the HPRD(Human Protein Reference Database).
+  * Support Vector machine is used to find the similiarity between secondary structure
-A web portal is also been developed to provide algorithm's access to the world, where anyone can submit their query protein and our server will find the closest protein for them and the results are shown with proper visualization.[beta the version is available here].
+  * A web portal is also been developed to provide algorithm's access to the world, where anyone can submit their query protein and our server will find the closest protein for them and the results are shown with proper visualization.beta the version is available [here](https://compbio.iitr.ac.in/ppi).
-Technologies used are Machine learning, Python, Linux Shell Scripts, Javascript, HTML, CSS, Locally configured Linux packages.
+  * Technologies used are Machine learning, Python, Linux Shell Scripts, Javascript, HTML, CSS, Locally configured Linux packages.
+  * Packages from Computaional Biology and Bioinformatics Domain like Modeller, Kpax, Blast, Muster, Psipred, Pymol, Clastalo are used
+  * *Note will we public soon*

-### Experience in Big Data Visualisation, Scraping, Data Aquisition, and Graph Databases
+### Experience in Big Data Visualisation, Scraping, Data Aquisition, and Graph Databases[](#experience-in-big-data-visualisation,- scraping,-data-aquisition,-and-graph-databases)
+* **Dispel**
+ * objective of this project was to create network graph on web for medicinal plant and human disease cured by them
-* During previous year's summer vacation I have designed and developed a web portal for accessing and visualization of a relational database of medicinal plants and disease cured by them in the form of network graphs and web animation. and the related information about a plant and a disease is also portrayed in the form of graph, maps, and animations.
+ * I have designed and developed a web portal for accessing and visualization of a relational database.
-Curated Database of medicinal plants and disease cured by them is also prepared by me having around 5k medicinal plants.
+ * Curated Database of medicinal plants and disease cured by them is also prepared by me having around 5k medicinal plants.
-An algorithm to find the most important medicinal plant is implemented, another algorithm which assign a weight to the nodes of the network which are basically medicinal plants for us has also been implemented, data for the algorithm is collected from the research paper, books, internet sites, thesis, and statistics.
+ * An algorithm to find the most important medicinal plant is implemented, another algorithm which assign a weight to the nodes of the network which are basically medicinal plants for us has also been implemented, data for the algorithm is collected from the research paper, books, internet sites, thesis, and statistics.
-Technologies and software that I used for that are Python, Django, Neo4j, Javascript, HTML, CSS, and WebGL
+ * Technologies and software that I used for that are Python, Django, Neo4j, Javascript, HTML, CSS, and WebGL
+ * Wireframe Protype is available [here](https://graphweb.herokuapp.com/)

-### Experience in Deep Learning and Machine Learning
+### Experience in Deep Learning and Machine Learning[](#experience-in-deep-learning-an-machine-learning)
 ```Computer Vision```   ```Signal Processing```  ```CNN```  ```RNN```  ```Object Detection```  ```Digital Image Processing```

 * **ECG and EEG signal Processing**<br>